BrianGilbert/OSXAegirInstaller/README.md

 This script installs/configures everything you need for Aegir to work on OSX, mostly via Homebrew:
 * wget
 * gzip
-* drush 6 or 7
+* drush 7
 * dnsmasq
 * nginx (with geoip and uploadprogress)
 * mariadb
-* php 5.3/5.4/5.5 (with uploadprogress, xhprof and xdebug)
+* php 5.3/5.4/5.5/5.6 (with uploadprogress, xhprof and xdebug)
 * solr4 (optional)

-And then installs Aegir 6.x-2.0 stable or Aegir 7.x-3.x
+And then installs Aegir 7.x-3.1 stable or Aegir 7.x-3.x

 Once installed you can access the Aegir dashboard at [http://aegir.ld](http://aegir.ld) Any site you create should ends in .ld or have an alias ending in .ld so that it will resolve to localhost and work within your browser.